d3xter666/ui5-tooling/docs/pages/ESSupport.md

 ## ECMAScript Version Support

 The UI5 Tooling offers general support for the latest ECMAScript features.
-While a `ui5 build` is executed, the UI5 Tooling analyses the code on a few places.
+While a `ui5 build` is executed, the UI5 Tooling analyses the code in a few places.
 Depending on your project you have to consider some restrictions regarding the used ECMAScript syntax.

 ## General
 The following sections describe the limitations valid for all types of projects.

-### sap.ui.define/sap.ui.require: Usage of Object Expressions, Spread Elements and Template Literals
+### sap.ui.define/sap.ui.require: Usage of Object Expressions, Spread Elements, and Template Literals
-An `Object Expression`, `Spread Element` or  `Template Literal` with an expression is not supported as a parameter for `sap.ui.define` or `sap.ui.require`.
+An `Object Expression`, `Spread Element`, or `Template Literal` with an expression is not supported as a parameter for `sap.ui.define` or `sap.ui.require`.

 **✅ Best Practice:**
 ```javascript